Speaking at Laracon EU 2019 in Amsterdam

 Learn from other speakers, and Practice, Practice, Practice!

-I accepted the invitation but I had no idea where to start preparing my talk.
+I accepted the challenge but I had no idea where to start preparing my talk.
 So, I watched previous Laracon talks on YouTube again and again and picked up some of my favorite ones to learn from them.

 Especially, Chris Brown had a great talk about public speaking at Laracon EU 2018.
 He became my teacher of public speaking.